Summary: Two Approaches for Type Matching¶

 def images(att: Attachment, pil_image: r'.*ImageFile$') -> Attachment:

-When PIL adds new image formats (like WebpImageFile
+When PIL adds new image formats (like WebpImageFile), inheritance automatically works:

 # Inheritance: automatically works ✅